Best Fish Finders Under $200 – (Top 5 Pick in 2023)

 Are apps better than separate devices?

 It depends on consumer demands.
-While stationary echo sounders work very precisely, the apps that only use GPS are very imprecise.
-But there are also manufacturers who combine different technologies and offer quite reliable app-based fish finders.
+While stationary echo sounders work precisely, the apps that only use GPS are very imprecise.
+However, some manufacturers combine different technologies and offer reliable app-based fish finders.
 Stationary devices that are permanently installed on the boat work most precisely.

 No people have been fishing successfully without sonar for this century.
 Many still do that today.
 Fish finder helps in the test to increase the fishing success.
 And of course, having fun with technology also plays a role.
 Fish finder does not show where there are fish, but where there is something in the water that has a higher density than the water.
 It could be a fish.
 And maybe it will even bite you.